top of page

 Not only do fun educational activities keep the children occupied, the parents get a break, and they get to enjoy being a kid themselves.
 Children give all of us an excuse to do playful things, like scribble, doodle and finger-paint without risking the usual embarrassment that we are getting color all over our faces.
 So why not give yourself permission to play with the art supplies too!
 Kids learn by example, and we are demonstrating to children how to express themselves creatively.
 Perhaps all the parents out there get to rediscover the joy of art that you may have ditched long ago because you thought you should be all adult now.

 Imagination Time: I truly believe that accessing and the practice of using imagination is one of the most powerful abilities any person possesses.
-Here is one activity to get them to make up stories and get the creativity flowing.
-I have included my children’s book for an example.
+Take a moment to make up a story about your favorite pet or just that strange bird who landed on your windowsill.
+Here is my children’s book for an example.

-Imagination Time is a children's workbook to help them flex their imagination with storytelling, writing and artistic activities.
+Imagination Time is a children's workbook to help young creatives flex their imagination with storytelling, writing and artistic activities.

 Paperback copies can be found at Kindle Direct Publishing.

 Young Ecologist Training: The purposes of the following activities are to encourage free thinking and curiosity.
-Even if it can be annoying and it may make you feel inadequate if you can’t answer, we want them to ask lots of questions.
+Even if it can be annoying and it may make you feel inadequate if you can’t answer, we want children to ask lots of questions.
 But the thing about science is that we seldom know the answers.
 We have to figure out how to find them through observation.
-Every day you can try one of the following activities and build their ecology training.
+Every day you can try one of the following activities and create ecology training in your own household.

-1. Scavenger Hunt: This is the first trick to observing nature!
-Getting curious and recording observations.
-I have included an example of a Scavenger Hunt here.
+1. Scavenger Hunt: Make a list of birds, bees or even clovers and see if we can find them outside in a garden or park.
+This is the first trick to observing nature!
+Get curious and record your observations.
+I have included an example of a Scavenger Hunt below.

-2. Survey the Garden: This is a genuine technique scientists use.
-Not only will they have fun and be occupied, they will learn valuable skills too.
+2. Survey the Garden: Record and count what you see!
+This is a genuine technique scientists use.
+Not only will we have fun and be occupied, we will learn valuable skills too.

-4. Free Creative Time: I notice this is usually what everyone finds the most fun and affords hours of entertainment and learning.
-This way, they discover their own preferred medium or they may just chop and change like I do!
+4. Free Creative Time: Just take time out to make stuff inspired by your trip in nature. notice this is usually what everyone finds the most fun and affords hours of entertainment and learning.
+Be experimental to discover your own preferred medium or just chop and change like I do!

 Art Spa